Sambal Scrambled Eggs Recipe | Indonesian Spicy Breakfast

 Adjusting Your Heat Level

 Mild (1/2 teaspoon sambal): Perfect for those new to spicy food or children.
-Provides warmth and flavor complexity without overwhelming heat.
+Provides warmth and flavour complexity without overwhelming heat.
 Great introduction to Indonesian flavors.

 Medium (1 teaspoon sambal): The recommended starting point for most people.
 Noticeable heat that enhances rather than dominates the eggs.
 Builds pleasant warmth as you eat.